leothorp/podcast-transcriber/README.md

 * run `npm install` inside this project directory.

 ### Generating Transcriptions
-1. After completing the prerequisites above, run the tool on your directory of audio files as follows:
+After completing the prerequisites above, run the tool on your directory of audio files as follows:
 ```
 npm start path/to/audio/directory
 ```
+This will create a folder in the same parent directory as your audio input folder, with the same name appended with "_transcripts" and a timestamp.
+The contents will be a `json` dir with the raw Deepgram JSON responses, and a `docs` directory with formatted transcription documents.

 ## Limitations
 * Currently this script can only be used on wav, mp3, ogg, or m4a files. mp3 is recommended.
+* The formatted docx file will not be styled correctly if opened in Apple Pages.
+Google Docs works well.